-Finding best softball bats is an easy job.
+Finding the best softball bats is an easy job.
 Virtually endless types of softball bats are available in the market.
 Every major bat manufacture offers tens of different softball bats.

 These bats differ on the basis of their length, size, weight, manufacturing material as well as the nature of their design and construction.
 Some bats have a single-piece construction, others have two-piece construction.